top of page

 Today, the house on the lake is a memory, sold, but Marc is upstairs with his father, where I live today with my partner.
 His dad Fern, short for Fernandes, a couple of years short of 80, is topped with a crop of white hair bright like whipped cream.
 He, too, works non-stop, like the rest of the clan.

 They’re having a good time tearing our bathroom apart.
-The steady stream of gentile conversation in both languages as they figure out the strangled maze of tubes and pipes and wires hidden under the floor and behind the walls tells me they like working together.
+The steady stream of gentle conversation in both languages as they figure out the strangled maze of tubes and pipes and wires hidden under the floor and behind the walls tells me they like working together.

 Marc’s father is a plumber who still plumbs and works with a smile as he dances like Fred Astaire, from one floor joist to another.